DINK: Living the Dual Income No Kids Lifestyle

 • They have spending habits that eat up a large portion of their income

-The recession made it challenging to get jobs and begin investing for the future.
-Gen Xers lost 45% of their wealth during this time.
+Further, when the Great Recession hit in 2008, many Millennials were just graduating from college or starting their careers.
+That recession made it challenging to get jobs and begin investing for the future.
 On top of recovering from the recession, nearly half of Millenials and a third of Gen Xers have a significant amount of student loan debt.

-These factors have made it difficult for young people to achieve financial milestones and start families.
-Some couples choose to wait a few years before having kids after they get married for non-financial reasons.
+These factors have made it difficult for young people to achieve financial milestones and start families earlier in life.
+However, there are some couples who choose to wait a few years before having kids after they get married for non-financial reasons.
 They prefer to use their time as a young couple to travel, make life plans, and enjoy an untethered lifestyle.

 Structuring a DINK Household